agdenadel/agdenadel.github.io/Paper-a-day.md

 I've been inspired by [Tim Stuart](http://timoast.github.io/blog/2016-02-23-papers/) to try to read a paper every day.
 I'm going to track my progress here.

+## July 26th, 2019

+Taylor and Tibshirani.
+Statistical learning and selective inference.
+PNAS. [https://doi.org/10.1073/pnas.1507583112](https://doi.org/10.1073/pnas.1507583112)

+This paper is an introduction to the idea of selective inference.
+Selective inference is the idea of properly assessing statistical significance when you have "cherry-picked" the statistical tests that you are running.
+Exact solutions for this problem are given in the case of testing significance of coefficients identified by forward stepwise regression and LASSO regression.
+These exact solutions are derived in other papers from the authors.
+I think this paper was meant to be an introduction to the topic for a broader audience.

 ## July 25, 2019

 Zhang, Xu, and Yosef.
 Simulating multiple faceted variability in single cell RNA sequencing.
 Nature Communications. [https://doi.org/10.1038/s41467-019-10500-w](https://doi.org/10.1038/s41467-019-10500-w)